rust-lang/book/nostarch/chapter10.md

 }
 ```

-Abstracted code to find the largest number in two lists
+Listing 10-3: Abstracted code to find the largest number in two lists

 The `largest` function has a parameter called `list`, which represents any
 concrete slice of `i32` values we might pass into the function.
 As a result,